 The SQL Server transport implements a message queuing mechanism on top of Microsoft SQL Server.
-It provides support for sending messages over SQL Server tables.
-It does not make any use of Service Broker.
+It provides support for sending messages using SQL Server tables.
+It does not make use of a service broker.

 A basic use of the SQL Server transport is as follows:

 var transport = endpointConfiguration.UseTransport<SqlServerTransport>(); transport.ConnectionString("connectionString");

 SQL Server transport uses SQL Server to store queues and messages.
-It doesn't use any queuing services provided by SQL Server, the queuing logic is implemented within the transport.
-The SQL Server transport is best thought of as a brokered transport like RabbitMQ rather than store-and-forward transport such as MSMQ.
+It doesn't use the queuing services provided by SQL Server; the queuing logic is implemented within the transport.
+The SQL Server transport is best considered as a brokered transport, like RabbitMQ, rather than store-and-forward transport, such as MSMQ.

-- No additional licensing and training costs, as majority of Microsoft stack organizations already have SQL Server installed and have knowledge required to run it.
+- No additional licensing and training costs; many Microsoft stack organizations have SQL Server installed and have knowledge required to run it.

-- Mature tooling SQL Server Management Studio (SSMS).
+- Mature tooling, such as SQL Server Management Studio (SSMS).

-- Free to start SQL Server Express edition.
+- Free to start with the SQL Server Express edition.

-- Queues support competing consumers (multiple instances of same endpoint feeding off of same queue) so scale out doesn't require using distributor.
+- Queues support competing consumers (multiple instances of the same endpoint feeding off the same queue) so scale-out doesn't require a distributor.

 - Supports Microsoft Distributed Transaction Coordinator (MSDTC).

-- No local store-and-forward mechanism, meaning that when SQL Server instance is down the endpoint cannot send nor receive messages.
+- No local store-and-forward mechanism; when a SQL Server instance is down, the endpoint cannot send nor receive messages.

-- In centralized deployment maximum throughput applies for the whole system, not individual endpoints.
-If SQL Server on a given hardware can handle 2000 msg/s, each one of the 10 endpoints deployed on this machine can only receive 200 msg/s (on average).
+- In centralized deployment scenarios, maximum throughput applies for the whole system, not individual endpoints.
+For example, if SQL Server can handle 2000 msg/s on the given hardware, each one of the 10 endpoints deployed on this machine can only receive a maximum of 200 msg/s (on average).

-The typical process hosting NServiceBus operates and manages three different kinds of data:
+The typical process hosting NServiceBus operates and manages three types of data: